 The side effects of biological therapy differ with the types of substances used, and from patient to patient.
 Rashes or swelling where the biological therapy is injected are common.
 Flu-like symptoms also may occur.

-Drugs used in the Treatment of Breast Cancer
+Drugs Used in the Treatment of Breast Cancer

 - esterified estrogens

-- paclitaxel protein-bound protein-bound
+- paclitaxel protein-bound

-Developments in Treatment of Breast Cancer
+Research in Treatment of Breast Cancer